Zum Inhalt

 Block Iframes

 Use this feature to prevent external resources embedded in an iframe-container from loading.
 This prevents unwanted cookies from being set automatically.
-The user can consent to the content loading via the dialog that appears instead.
+The user can consent to the content loading via the dialog that is displayed instead.

 Enable Iframe-Blocking